igordt/CMEPDA/README.rst

 =================
 The goal of this project was to implement a machine learning algorithm to analyze some HEP data.
 This gave us a chance to learn how to use GitHub and try writing documentation.

-Also, since this work was inspired by the development of the `Baler <https://arxiv.org/abs/2305.02283>`_ tool, which achieves lossy compression using an autoencoder, the datasets used are the same, so a comparison can be made.
+Also, since this work was inspired by the development of the `Baler <https://arxiv.org/abs/2305.02283>`_ tool, which achieves lossy compression using an autoencoder, the datasets used are the same, so a comparison could be made.

 Project Structure
 =================